janosgyerik/writing-markdown-well/README.md

     ...
     ```

-Another acceptable case for fenced code blocks is when you can declare the language
+Another acceptable case for fenced code blocks is when you can declare the
-to get nice syntax highlighting in typical viewers, for example:
+language to get nice syntax highlighting in typical rendering engines, for
+example:

     ```python
     s = "Python syntax highlighting"